 Medicare can seem really complex and intimidating.
 If you have questions, you’ve come to the right place!
 Find your question below, then click or tap on it to reveal the answer.
-If you can’t find the answer you’re looking for here, speak to a licensed Aetna agent today!
+If you can’t find the answer you’re looking for here, speak to a licensed agent today!

 What is Medicare?

 Medicare is a federally funded health care program administered by The Centers for Medicare and Medicaid Services (CMS), a division of the U.S. Department of Health and Human Services (HHS).

 Medicare began in 1965, the same year as Medicaid, when President Lyndon B. Johnson signed a bill launching both programs.
 The goal of Medicare was and continues to be providing health care services to those who might otherwise have a hard time accessing them, specifically those 65 or older, younger people with certain disabilities, and those who suffer from end-stage renal kidney failure.